-Although Visa-on-site is sometimes possible for Nepal, we strongly urge you to get your visa before the travel, as visa-on-site at the land-borders has caused difficulties in the past, may take very long or might not be issued at land-borders at all.
+Although Visa-on-arrival is sometimes possible for Nepal, we strongly urge you to get your visa or an electronic travel authorisation (ETA) before the travel, as visa-on-arrival at landborders has caused difficulties in the past, and may take very long.
+Both on-arrival and prearrival visa (or ETA) can be applied for here (https://nepaliport.immigration.gov.np/) or at your local Nepali Embassy/Consulate.
+Make sure to check with the local embassy how much time it takes (generally 3-7 working days).